dokku/dokku/docs/deployment/builders/herokuish-buildpacks.md

 ### Removing a buildpack

-> At least one of a buildpack or index must be specified
+!!! info "At least one of a buildpack or index must be specified"

 A single buildpack can be removed by name via the `buildpacks:remove` command.